Amelia-was/readme-generator/Sample/README-SAMPLE.md

 6. [License](#license)

 ## Installation
-This is installation information for my project
+This is installation information

 ## Usage
-This is usage information for my project
+This is usage information

 ## Contributions
-This is contribution information for my project
+This is contribution information

 ## Tests
-This is testing information for my project
+This is testing information

 ## Questions
-For additional questions, contact Jane Doe:
+For additional questions, contact Jane:

 GitHub: [jane-github](https://github.com/jane-github)
 Email: jane@email.com